-The product depicts an Advasi Family consisting of a man, a woman and a child.
-Shown to be clad in their traditional attire, the man is shown to be carrying a plough and the woman carrying a basket on her head.
-The child is shown to be in support of his father and mother.The Showpiece is made by the..
+The product depicts an Advasi Family consisting of a man, a woman, and a child.
+Shown to be clad in their traditional attire, the man is shown to be carrying a plow and the woman carrying a basket on her head.
+The child is shown to be in support of his father and mother.The Showpiece is made by the ..

 The figurine is that of an Adivasi man reading a book.
 This is an extremely elegant and decorative showpiece which can be used as a table décor.
 The artwork is made with traditional techniques of the Dhokra tribe who, in present day India are found in areas of Orissa, Chhattisgarh, West Bengal and B..

 The figurine is of an Adivasi working lady made by Dhokra craftsmen.
 The figurine is shown to be carrying two buckets, one on her head and the other supported on her waist.
 The woman is shown to be clad in her traditional attire which is beautifully designed by the craftsmen.
 The technique used to m..

 The artwork of the product represents a fusion between diverse forms of tribal art.
 Traditionally, the women of the tribe made auspicious drawings of ‘Palghat’, the mother goddess with rice paste on walls of the dwellings with bamboo sticks at the time of marriage.
 The forms are created by joining t..